Skip to content

 Profile

 162 km / 2,511 m.
-From sea level in Geiranger up to the Dalsnibba plateau at 1,476m — 21 km at 7% with the final 4.5 km averaging 9.5%.
-Then a descent on the historic Gamle Strynefjellsveg (gravel), lunch at Gamlebutikken på Hjelle by Oppstrynsvatnet, through Stryn (last bike shop before Geiranger), Hornindal, and the UNESCO Hellesylt-Geiranger ferry to close the day.
+From sea level in Geiranger up to the Geiranger Skywalk at 1,500m — 21 km at 7% with the final 4.5 km averaging 9.5%.
+Then a descent on the historic Gamle Strynefjellsveg (asphalt, with a short gravel plateau at the top), lunch at Gamlebutikken på Hjelle by Oppstrynsvatnet, through Stryn, Hornindal, and the UNESCO Hellesylt-Geiranger ferry to close the day.
 A full day in the saddle and a fjordeventyr to finish.

 🌧 Plan B for rain